lintquarto/lintquarto/CONTRIBUTING.md

     * Environment details (operating system, python version, dependencies).
     * Relevant files (e.g. problematic `.qmd` files).

+### Handling bug reports (for maintainers):

+* Confirm reproducibility by following the reported steps.
+* Label the issue appropriately (e.g. `bug`).
+* Request additional information if necessary.
+* Link related issues or pull requests.
+* One resolved, close the issue with a brief summary of the fix.

 <br>

 ## Workflow for code contributions (bug fixes, enhancements)